 Entry-level recruitment: defining Generation Z

-As the labour market is getting increasingly competitive and the Generation Z is starting to enter the workforce at entry-level jobs, employers should really pay attention to who they are, how they think, and what motivates them.
+As the labour market is getting increasingly competitive and the Generation Z is starting to enter the workforce at entry-level jobs, employers should really pay attention to who they are, how they think, and what motivates them in order to successfully recruit them.

 Gen Z is motivated by benefits